Stop sextortion – teens

 Report it.

-It is against our policies to threaten or force people to share intimate photos or videos.
+It is against our policies to share, threaten or force people to share intimate photos or videos.
+We take action on the people who do this whenever we become aware of it.
 In some instances, it's also against the law.
-To learn more on how to report content or people, visit the Help Center.
-Contact local law enforcement if you feel you may be in danger.
+To learn how to report content visit our help centers for Facebook and Instagram.
+Contact local law enforcement if you are in danger and need immediate help.

 For friends